miskhill/annualmedia/README.md

 Differences in React Router - uses Element rather than Component In my controller I had named my fetch variable the same as the collection which needed re-naming! const movies to fetch movies.
 Wasn't too smart.

+Used ClickUp for project management

+public/Screenshot 2023-01-21 at 11.23.12.png
 ## Available Scripts

 In the project directory, you can run: